Michael Robins and Bonnie Morris have worked in the lllusionTheater since 1974, and have led the organization for over forty years.

 Michael had lived and worked there for over four years.
-When he returned to Minnesota he was invited to do workshops at the Guthrie, CTC, Dance Companies and the University of Minnesota.
+When he returned to Minnesota he was invited to do workshops at the Guthrie, CTC, Minnesota Dance Theater Companies and the University of Minnesota.
 Bonnie first met Michael at one of these workshops.

 He was asked to share what he had learned while studying with the French master Etienne Decroux and with the Polish Mime Theater's renowned leading actress Ella Jarociewxz.
 In Paris, Michael with other students including Carol Harris Lipschultz and Mary McDevitt, had presented a performance about illusions - in french the word has many meanings - make believe, to be under an illusion, to be in the realm of illusion, a trick of light, a delusion, to have no illusions, the opposite of truth - an illusion, or an impossible reality.